Clear description how Model flying works (in alphabetical order):

 RECEIVER: Part of the radio that picks up interference.

 RIGHT: See under LEFT.

-RUDDER: Device who takes hours to adjust and then almost never been used.
+RUDDER: Device that takes hours to adjust and henceforth almost never used.

-SHIT: Always the first word after something is happened unexpected.
+SHIT: Always the first word after something happened unexpectedly.

 TREE: See under Bushes.